duckdb/duckdb/tools/nodejs/README.md

 ## Development

-Tests are located in `tools/nodejs/test`, these tests require Mocha to run.
+### First install:

-Along with all the other dev dependencies, this can be installed using `npm install` ran from `tools/nodejs` (this uses package.json)
+To install all the dev dependencies of the project, navigate over to `tools/nodejs` and run `npm install` (this uses package.json)
+You might want to add the `--ignore-scripts` option if you don't care about building the package for now and just want to install the dependencies.

+### Tests:
-Tests can then be run with `npm test`
+Tests are located in `tools/nodejs/test` and can be run with `npm test`

+### Additional notes:
 To build the NodeJS package from source, when on Windows, requires the following extra steps:
 - Set `OPENSSL_ROOT_DIR` to the root directory of an OpenSSL installation
 - Supply the `STATIC_OPENSSL=1` option when executing `make`, or set `-DOPENSSL_USE_STATIC_LIBS=1` manually when calling `cmake`